 From two IT models to the omnipresence of IT

-With the call for a bimodal it, companies such as Gartner since several years advice to distinguish between that dimension of making sure that IT runs (the systems of record perspective, daily operations, traditional IT tasks) and a dimension of digital transformation, agility, innovation and business (the systems of engagement and systems of insight perspective).
+With the call for a bi-modal it, companies such as Gartner since several years advice to distinguish between that dimension of making sure that IT runs (the systems of record perspective, daily operations, traditional IT tasks) and a dimension of digital transformation, agility, innovation and business (the systems of engagement and systems of insight perspective).
+Cloud computing obviously plays an important role in both models.

 As you know not everyone is equally happy with that bimodal approach as in more than one way it also implies two speeds and a sort of a separation in a holistic digital business reality where we try to do the opposite: integrate and connect.
 But that’s another debate which Gartner and many others have addressed several times.
 IT is omnipresent and has so many facets that an integrated view is inevitable, even if de facto, various IT tasks require different approaches.